rcpch/digital-growth-charts-server/docs/safety/csmf/clinical-risk-mgmt-plan.md

 ### Internal Safety Audits

-- the RCPCH dGC Team shall undertake regular internal safety audits to ensure that projects undertaken within the organisation are compliant with this Clinical Risk Management System.
+- the RCPCH Digital Growth Charts Team shall undertake regular internal safety audits to ensure that projects undertaken within the organisation are compliant with this Clinical Risk Management System.
 These audits shall be conducted and recorded in accordance with the internal quality management procedure.

 - The scope of an internal safety audit will be the formal Clinical Risk Management System and the Organisation’s documentation supporting this document.

 ### Supplier Audits

-The RCPCH dGC Team shall undertake regular third-party supplier audits, as a minimum annually, to ensure compliance with their Clinical Risk Management System.
+The RCPCH Digital Growth Charts Team shall undertake regular third-party supplier audits, as a minimum annually, to ensure compliance with their Clinical Risk Management System.
 The audit shall focus on the Clinical Risk Management System, the evidence which demonstrates its effective operation and any issues arising from the deployment of the healthcare IT products and services.
 The basis for the audit shall be DCB0129.

 Supplier audits shall be conducted in accordance with the External Safety Audit Procedure.